• Skip to primary navigation

 Print Pin

-A delicious sandwich with homemade bread, fresh avocado spread, crispy halloumi and speedy pickled onions.
+A delicious sandwich with homemade brioche bread, fresh avocado spread, crispy halloumi and speedy pickled onions.
 The perfect brunch for any occasion.

 Prep Time 25 minutes minutes